stactools-packages/worldpop/README.md

 $ stac worldpop populate-all-collections -d destination
 ```

-Use `stac worldpop <subcommand> --help` to see all options for each of the subcommands above.
+Use `stac worldpop --help` to see all subcommands and options.